 During my own career, I had two transfers at the college level; one couldn’t have worked out better and the other one was a little rocky at first but in the end, it was a positive.
 At the high school level, I had two and neither worked out-even though one of the two was a very good player.
 Neither really fit into the school or the program.
 Making generalizations on four examples isn’t very wise so I won’t-except to say that since the college game is at many levels a business, transfers are more readily accepted and understood.
 At the high school level, transfers are a bit trickier since they are often regarded by the players and parents as intrusions into the community.

 I’m not sure the transfer phenomenon can be easily or totally explained but it’s certainly a worthy discussion topic.
 So, with that said, here are some thoughts:

-One transfer at any level often leads to another or several transfers.
+- One transfer at any level often leads to another or several other basketball transfers.